edisonguo/ml_geoglam/README.md

 # Geoglam with Machine Learning

-For the technical discussion of this project,please refer [here](technical.md)
+For the technical discussion of this project, please refer [here](technical.md)

 # Directory structures

 * `dist_forest_time_tile_full_84_features` contains the training and test code for the main experiment.

 * `geoglam` contains the code that computes Geoglam fractional cover (FC) products using the trained models.
-The geoglam is a fork from [here](https://github.com/nci/geoglam).
+This geoglam code base is a fork from [here](https://github.com/nci/geoglam).
 The only [code changes](geolam/fc_prod/main.py#L181) are using the trained random forest model instead of the original non-negative least square (nnls) solution.

 * `visualisation/vis.sh` contains code that creates a mosaic GeoTiff image of Australia for visually inspect the model outputs.